 I buy paper bags from the dollar store and tissue paper.
 Each student dots their bag with dot markers, places the jar in the bag, and tops it with tissue paper!

-That’s it!
-Simple enough right.
-Don’t get me wrong, it still takes time to have every student paint a jar, fill it, and wrap it.
+Your students’ beautiful gifts are ready to go home!
+They are not only simple, but adorable!
+Don’t get me wrong; it still takes time to have every student paint a jar, fill it, and wrap it.
 But compared to other parent gifts I have tried in the past, this one is a piece of cake!

 Need another idea?
 Try making Christmas Stained Glass Pictures.
 Click HERE or the photo for directions.